 - Listserv for information exchange between advocacy, community and agency partners from each California Focus City

-- Webinars on the latest topics in pedestrian and bicycle safety, such as equity in transportation data
+- Webinars on the latest topics in pedestrian and bicycle safety, such as equity in transportation data and community engagement strategies

-- Trainings on topics such as community education and engagement, data systems such as the Transportation Injury Mapping System (TIMS).
+- Trainings on topics such as community education and engagement, and data systems such as the Transportation Injury Mapping System (TIMS).
 Learn more about the Technical Assistance SafeTREC offers to Focus Cities in our flyer.

-- Workshops on topics such as conducting community walk/bike assessments, action planning for community pedestrian and bicycle safety
+- Workshops on topics such as conducting community walk/bike assessments, and action planning for community pedestrian and bicycle safety

 Events and Trainings

-- May 30, 2018: Walking & Biking Summit in Fresno, CA: This Summit helped participants learn how to build their capacity in organizing resident-led walking and biking groups and how to connect this work to informing traffic safety improvements in the Southeast Fresno community.
+- May 30, 2018 - Walking & Biking Summit in Fresno, CA. This Summit helped participants learn how to build their capacity in organizing resident-led walking and biking groups and how to connect this work to informing traffic safety improvements in the Southeast Fresno community.
 It also featured a workshop on Safe Routes to School.

-- May 23, 2018: Walking Safety Assessment in Los Angeles, CA: Los Angeles Walks, the Youth Policy Institute and California Walks hosted a Walking Safety Assessment to learn how to make walking and biking safer around the Santa Monica Boulevard Community Charter School.
+- May 23, 2018 - Walking Safety Assessment in Los Angeles, CA. Los Angeles Walks, the Youth Policy Institute and California Walks hosted a Walking Safety Assessment to learn how to make walking and biking safer around the Santa Monica Boulevard Community Charter School.
 Learn more.

 Safe Routes for Older Adults: With the increased focus on walking and bicycling comes opportunities to improve the safety of the transportation environment for all users.
 This guide, prepared by UC Berkeley SafeTREC, provides communities with background information on walking and bicycling safety for older adults and tools to make transportation in California communities age-friendly for all.